Month: April 2016

 We spent five wonderful weeks back in our hometown in Missouri.

-friends!!
+It was so great spending some time with family and friends!!
 One of the hardest things about living a nomadic life is being away from family and friends for long periods of time so we all took the opportunity to spend as much time as possible reconnecting with as many as we could.
 Unfortunately, time seems to fly and we didn’t get to spend time with everyone we wanted to.

-The Dude turned 13 while we were back home.
+Alex turned 13 while we were back home.
 We now have two teenagers.
 Two.
 In an RV.
 This year should definitely be interesting!

 The boys all took advantage of the toys at my parents’ house and spent quite a bit of time outside…when it wasn’t raining.